On this page

 Competitive, informed and, when necessary, well-regulated markets lead to lower prices, better quality products and services, and more choice.
 This increases the prosperity and welfare of all Australians.

 We focus on taking action that most promotes the proper functioning of Australian markets, protects competition, improves consumer welfare and stops conduct that is anti-competitive or harmful to consumers.

 The ACCC employs the following strategies to achieve our purpose:

 - maintaining and promoting competition

 - protecting the interests and safety of consumers, and supporting fair trading in markets affecting consumers and small business

 - promoting the economically efficient operation of, use of, and investment in infrastructure, and identifying market failure

 - undertaking market studies and inquiries to support competition, consumer and regulatory outcomes.

-Milestones representing key aspects in the development and administration of competition and consumer law in Australia.
+See ACCC milestones for key aspects in the development and administration of competition and consumer law in Australia.

 Memorandum of understanding between the ACCC, AER and AEMC - 2014 ( PDF 780.19 KB | DOCX 292.76 KB )